About Us

 CIESIN was founded in 1989 as a non-profit consortium of universities and research institutions that included the University of Michigan, Michigan State University, Saginaw Valley State University (SVSU), the Environmental Research Institute of Michigan (ERIM), the University of Maryland, and Brooklyn Polytechnic.
 CIESIN’s early efforts to make environmental and socioeconomic data more accessible for decision making and the public took advantage of the rapid development of the Internet, providing some of the first Web-based mapping tools and queryable relational databases as well as unique data resources such as Gridded Population of the World (GPW) and the China Dimensions Data Collection.
 In 1995, CIESIN received the Computerworld Smithsonian Award in the category of Environment, Energy, and Agriculture for its data networking and cataloging efforts.

-In 1998, after a competitive search for a new home, CIESIN joined Columbia Univesity’s newly established Earth Institute.
+In 1998, after a competitive search for a new home, CIESIN joined Columbia University’s newly established Earth Institute.
 As part of the Earth Institute, CIESIN successfully competed to further develop and maintain the NASA Socioeconomic Data and Applications Center (SEDAC), which CIESIN has now operated for more than 25 years.
 CIESIN was able to develop many new initiatives and projects, often in collaboration with other Columbia faculty and staff, building on its unique capabilities in interdisciplinary research and practice, geospatial data and technologies, and data science and stewardship.
 CIESIN continues to implement innovative approaches to data creation, access, visualization, and analysis across distributed data systems and diverse application areas.
 Many CIESIN staff members have adjunct faculty appointments in different Columbia schools, giving courses on a range of interdisciplinary topics and data science methods.

 In 2021, CIESIN became part of the Columbia Climate School, bringing its unique capabilities to bear on pressing climate issues where understanding human exposure, vulnerability, and risk is increasingly vital.
 Although climate change is often seen as a global challenge, its impacts and drivers – together with society’s adaptation and mitigation efforts – require place- and time-specific data for decision making and action.
 Within the Climate School, CIESIN is working to scale up its impact through collaborative research, education, and practice, to address critical needs related to diversity, equity, inclusion, and justice, to expand its public-private partnerships and stakeholder engagements, to improve its sustainability and stewardship, and to support and accelerate progress towards the Climate School’s goals through advanced data science approaches and evidence-based decision making.